 Is there any chance of error when it comes to using live content (ie. the wrong thing displaying for the wrong person at the wrong time)?

-This is more specifically detailed in the cheat sheet I referenced earlier, but I’ll share a couple of examples here.
 By far, the limitation marketers need to be most aware of when using live content are the geo-targeting limitations.
 Live geo-targeted content relies upon IP geo-targeting, which is less accurate than GPS-based geo-targeting.
 For example, let’s say you’re a retailer and you want to display a live map in an email you’re sending that displays the locations of the closest stores based on the recipient’s on-the-ground location at open time.
 With GPS targeting, it’s possible to determine someone’s location within feet.
 With IP targeting, it’s possible to determine someone’s location with about 90% accuracy within a 25-mile radius.
 For this reason, I generally recommend keeping map zooms pulled out at this range to minimize the possibility of showing the wrong content.

 Another geo-targeting limitation to be aware of is the lack of ability to geo-target Gmail openers that are opening email in the Gmail web app or Gmail mobile app.
 For B2C senders, that can be as many as 50% of Gmail openers and as much as 15% of the overall database.
 Fortunately, it’s possible to detect this situation and display fallback content.